-Note: Documents will continue to be mailed to behavioral health professionals and facilities and home and community-based services.
+Note: We’ll continue to mail overpayment letters to behavioral health professionals and facilities and home and community-based services.

 If you use an outside vendor, such as a revenue cycle management company or lockbox service, please ensure they’re aware of the following changes and digital workflow options.

-In the portal menu, select Documents & Reporting > Document Library.
-Then, select one of the following folders:
+In the menu, select Documents & Reporting > Document Library.
+Then, select the Overpayment Documents folder.

-Overpayment Documents – Use Advanced Search and search by Check ID or Claim No. to help you find what you need
+Use Advanced Search and search by Check ID or Claim No. to help you find what you need

 Notifications: When new letters are available in Document Library, an email notification will be sent to the address on file, which is typically the Primary Access Administrator.
 However, now they can also give others the ability to edit email notification preferences in the Document Delivery Settings section of the portal.